Great to have you here, Rushland Bob, meeting and surpassing all audience expectations every day.

 Is that a factor she was asking him?

-We have we tilt toward liberty, we tilt toward freedom.
+We tilt toward freedom.

 And there are prices to pay for it, and there are consequences.

-And possession of guns is thrown into that equation, and we're gonna have to make a choice as we try to choose a fine line between liberty and taking liberty away from people.
+And we're going to have to make a choice as we try to choose a fine line between liberty and taking liberty away from people.

-His point was it's extremely hard to do, and whatever we end up choosing, we're gonna lose something.
+And whatever we end up choosing, we're going to lose something.

-Some people are gonna lose some liberty.
+Some people are going to lose some liberty.

-And folks, I don't know whether you understand precisely what he was saying, but the upshot of this is right on the money because the proponents of more gun control are damn right they're trying to take away liberty.
+And folks, I don't know whether you understand precisely what he was saying, but the upshot of this is right on the money because the proponents of more gun control are damn right there trying to take away liberty.

 That's exactly what it's about.